 Love the German Shepherd but somehow want a larger dog?
 If so, the Shepherdane may be perfect for you!
 These pups are large and brawny, often weighing in around 100 pounds.
 They can appear intimidating, are very alert, and will quickly step between you and any perceived threat in a heartbeat.
 Don’t let their protective demeanor fool you into thinking they’re all work and no play!
 These dogs are playful and can even be goofy at times.
 They are good with children and families of any size, they are affectionate, and they love human interaction.

 21. German Shepherd and Bulldog Mix

 These medium-sized pups have a bit of a spunky attitude and will generally be a bit calmer and somewhat less active than most others on our list.
 The parent breeds are both hardworking and protective dogs, so this mixed breed will be loyal and will go out of its way to ward off any threats.
-These are moderately affectionate breeds that are low key and great with kids.
+These are moderately affectionate breeds that are great with kids.
 They tend to be distrustful of strangers, but they normally don’t become aggressive even around new people.

 22. German Shepherd and Pomeranian Mix

 Last on our list is the German Shepherd Pomeranian mix, known for its spunkiness and big attitude, which it inherits from its Pompom parent.
 These dogs are confident, fearless, and protective, so they make excellent guard dogs.
 They are usually friendly toward strangers and other dogs, but given their tendency to exhibit some dominance, they need to be socialized early on.
 Their size varies quite a bit, but usually, they will be about medium-sized and fairly muscular.